owhite/QS165_encoder/README.md

 * and programming problems.

-And, it's not clear the clock speed would ever be fast enough for SPI communications and reasonable output
+And, it's not clear the clock speed would ever be fast enough for SPI communications and reasonable output Note also -- the PCB was set up for 5v.

 ## An attempt to create line isolation for AS5048 to run based on an atmega328p [[LINK](AS5048_isolation/README.md)]